baleada/docs/src/prose/logic/classes-overview.md

 order: 2
 ---

-In Baleada Logic, lots of UI logic is implemented in [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
-Classes are designed to collocate pieces of related state, and provide methods for working with that state.
+In Baleada Logic, lots of UI logic is implemented with [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+Classes are designed to colocate pieces of related state, and provide methods for working with that state.

 Unlike Baleada Logic's [pipes](/docs/logic/pipes-overview), which are more like utility functions, each class manages multiple pieces of state that you can observe for changes.